Be dingo-safe! on K'gari (Fraser Island)

 Read and heed safety messages and signs

 Information is available in brochures, web pages and on signs.
-For your safety and the survival of the dingoes on Fraser Island, read and heed the safety messages and ensure your group stays dingo-safe.
+For your safety and the survival of the dingoes on K'gari, read and heed the safety messages and ensure your group stays dingo-safe.

 Download a Be dingo-safe! flyer to take to the island with you.

 Safety is our concern but is your responsibility.